guberArmin/PG6301-1-20V-Exam/README.md

 - If you are at `/loot` page, you get one free loot box every 30 seconds
 - Up on opening box you get 2 players from it
 - Duplicate players can be sold for virtual currency `geons`
-- One sold player gets you `50 geons`, and one loot box costs `200 geons`
+- For each player you sell `50 geons`, and one loot box costs `200 geons`
 - You can not sell players that are not duplicates

 # Exam reflections